 Mostly he studies and take inspiration from the footage of the vintage dancers.
 Frankie Manning and George Christopherson are two of the Lindy hoppers that inspire him the most.

-Since 2016 he has been a member of the dance company Harlem Hot Shots.
+Since 2016 he has been a member of the dance company Hot Shots.

 Lizette started dancing very young and has tried a lot of different styles through out the years.
 In the end she always came back to swing dancing.

 She is teaching locally in Stockholm at Chicago Swing Dance Studio during the weeks.
-She also travel abroad with her partner Patrik Pettersson and the dance troupe Harlem Hotshots, where she's been a member since 2017.
+She also travel abroad with her partner Patrik Pettersson and the dance troupe Harlem Hotshots (now called the Hotshots), where she's been a member since 2017.
 Her main inspirations comes from the amazing dancers in the Whitey's Lindy Hoppers and of course other great dancers starring in the Spirit Moves.

 The roots and the authenticity are of great value to Lizette when it comes to her dancing and teaching.